tetratelabs/istio-0to60/docs/environment.md

     kubectl version --short
     ```

+1. Generate a kubeconfig entry

+    === "With the user interface"

         1. Activate the top navigation menu (hamburger icon on the top left hand side of the page)
         1. Locate and click on the product _Kubernetes Engine_ (you may have to scroll down until you see it)
         1. Your pre-provisioned 3-node Kubernetes cluster should appear in the main view
         1. Click on that row's "three dot" menu and select the _Connect_ option
         1. A dialog prompt will appear with instructions
         1. Copy the `gcloud` command shown and paste it in your cloud shell

+    === "From the command line"

+        ```shell
+        gcloud container clusters get-credentials \
+            $(gcloud container clusters list --format="value(name)") \
+            --zone us-central1-a \
+            --project $(gcloud config get-value project)
+        ```

-1. Click _Authorize_ when prompted
+    Click _Authorize_ when prompted

     The console message will state that a _kubeconfig entry [was] generated for [your project]_

 1. Verify that your Kubernetes context is set for your cluster